Return to Index

 Information for Women with Silicone Implants

-- Follow up regularly with your doctor, including having routine MRIs that can detect implant rupture.
+- Follow up regularly with your doctor, including having routine MRI scans that can detect implant rupture.

 - Know that silicone implants are not lifetime devices.
-As many as one out of five women will need to have the implant removed within 10 years.
+As many as 1 of 5 women will need to have the implant removed within 10 years.
 The longer you have implants, the more likely you are to have complications.
-Some women will have breast pain, wrinkling, asymmetry (unevenness), scaring, and infection.
+Some women will have breast pain, wrinkling, unevenness, scaring, and infection.

 - Pay attention to any changes in your breasts or unusual symptoms.
 Serious side effects should be reported to the implant manufacturer and to the FDA's safety information and adverse event reporting program, Medwatch.